Kedhareswer/thesisflow-ai/README.md

 ## 📋 Overview

 AI Project Planner is a comprehensive research platform designed to streamline the academic research workflow.
-It combines AI-powered tools for literature review, summarization, project planning, collaboration, and more into a unified interface.
+It combines AI-powered tools for literature review, paper search, summarization, and project planning into a unified interface.
+The platform consists of a Next.js frontend and a Python backend that leverages multiple academic search APIs to provide comprehensive research capabilities.
 <div align="center">
   <table>
     <tr>